 - Training programs.

 - Books and manuals.

-- Seminars.
+- Seminars

 - Automated training systems.

-- This submode is expected to attain an AAGR of 9% over the 1986-1991 period.
+This submode is expected to attain an AAGR of 9% over the 1987-1992 period.
 The principal focus of training will be the large number of fourth generation replacement systems of ADP architectures of the IBM System 360-370 era.
 The dynamics of end-user computing, local area networks, distributed processing, and new software will require retraining of more than half of the current agency ADP workforce.

-4. SYSTEMS INTEGRATION
+4. Systems Integration

-- This service area will grow at a 16% AAGR from \$904 million in 1986 to \$1.9 billion in 1991.
-Nearly two-thirds of the expenditures will come from the Defense sector. - Systems integration (SI) tasks that may be contracted in this submode include: - Systems Engineering and Integration (SE&I). - Systems Engineering and Technical Assistance (SETA). - Systems Integration (SI). - Systems Work Packages (SWP). - Hardware (and operating systems software) supplier.
+This service area will grow at an 18% AAGR from \$984 million in 1987 to \$2.29 billion in 1992.
+Nearly two-thirds of the expenditures will come from the Defense sector.

+Systems integration (SI) tasks that may be contracted in this submode include:

+- · Systems Engineering and Integration (SE&I). - Systems Engineering and Technical Assistance (SETA). - · Systems Integration (SI). - · Systems Work Packages (SWP). - Hardware (and operating systems software) products.

-- SI is usually associated with custom hardware/software projects, particularly with high risk efforts such as substantial system upgrades and replacements. - The newer projects include the design and provision of networks to interconnect the main site and off-site components correctly, including appropriate transmission media and its supervision equipment. - Substantial education and training efforts, especially where the project involves the replacement of second or early third generation systems, have been planned for most of the large programs. - Post-implementation support after the initial system goes on-line will be required to incorporate later changes and to maintain the system until the inhouse staff can be trained up to the new system level. - The different forms of contracts found in SI awards reflect the government's desire for risk-reduction contracting, to lessen "surprises" and the frequent "bad press" associated with large overruns and system failures.
+SI is usually associated with custom hardware/software projects, particularly with high-risk efforts such as substantial system upgrades and replacements.

+The newer projects include the design and provision of networks to interconnect the main site and off-site components correctly, including appropriate transmission media and supervision equipment.

+Substantial education and training efforts, especially where the project involves the replacement of second- or early third-generation systems, have been planned for most of the large programs.

+Post-implementation support after the initial system goes on-line will be required to incorporate later changes and to maintain the system until the in-house staff can be trained to the new system level.

-5. FACILITIES MANAGEMENT/OPERATIONS AND MAINTENANCE
+The different forms of contracts found in SI awards reflect the government's desire for risk-reduction contracting to lessen "surprises" and reduce the frequent "bad press" associated with large overruns and system failures.

+5. Facilities Management/ Operations and Maintenance

-- Professional services facilities management (PSFM) is also referred to as government-owned/contractor-operated (GOCO).
-GOCO also includes standalone operations and maintenance (O&M) contracts, which differ from PSFM in that they have less or no direct management/control of the facility.
+Professional services facilities management (PSFM) is also referred to as government-owned/contractor-operated (GOCO).
+GOCO also includes standalone operations and maintenance (O&M) contracts, which differ from PSFM in that they have less or no direct management /control of the facility.
 The computing equipment is owned or leased by the government, not the PSFM or O&M vendor; the vendor provides the staff to operate, maintain, and manage the government's facility.
 Typical contract tasks include:

-- Operation, maintenance, and management.
+- · Operation, maintenance, and management.

-- Operation and maintenance.
+- · Operation and maintenance.

 - Hardware maintenance.

 - Third-party maintenance.

-- Software maintenance.
+- · Software maintenance.

 - Site preparation and installation.

-- This submode is considered a mature market in the federal government.
-The currently projected AAGR is 8% between 1986 and 1991, reaching the \$1.1 billion level in 1991.
-The civil sector holds an edge in expenditures, but this gap will narrow as the defense sector grows at a 10% AAGR compared to a 6% civil sector rate.
+This submode is considered a mature market in the federal government.
+The currently projected AAGR is 8% between 1987 and 1992, reaching the \$1.2 billion level in 1992.
+The civil sector holds an edge in expenditures, but this gap will narrow as the defense sector grows at a 10% AAGR, compared to a 7% civil sector rate.
 This service could pick up in the outyears of the budget if the ADP workload continues to increase without a corresponding increase in staff.